COMPETITIVE GOVERNANCE

 The purpose of the Land and Water Sector is to regulate land and water.

-The Land and Water Sector must control zoning and quality of life ordinances.
+The Land and Water Sector must control zoning and quality-of-life ordinances.

 A 70% vote of each of the CRA Sector Boards and Rating Systems of Sectors 25 and Sector 30 is required for eminent domain, and the price must be at least double the fair market value.